OdinsPlasmaRifle/statter/README.md

 ## Roadmap

 1. Update service (API) response data to:
 	a.
 Include aggregates of data over time.
 	b.
 Exclude private data like headers.
-	c.
-Be formatted as JSON.
 2. Add request time  to DB for each monitor task.
-3. Improve error handling for server amd monitoring.
+3. Improve error handling for server and monitoring.
 4. Add tests.